pantheon-systems/documentation/source/docs/articles/local/drush-command-line-utility.md

 [Site Audit](https://drupal.org/project/site_audit) is a collection of Drush commands that analyze a site for compliance with Drupal best practices.
 Originally designed to provide an actionable report prior to load testing and launch, each report can be read using Drush or written as HTML to a file.
 Site Audit currently only supports Drupal 7 sites.

-To see all the Site Audit commands on Pantheon, use:
+To see all the site audit commands on Pantheon, use:

     drush @pantheon.SITENAME.ENV help --filter=site_audit

-To run the Best Practices report on Pantheon:
+To run the best practices report on Pantheon:

     drush @pantheon.SITENAME.ENV --detail abp